 4. Cultivate an impactful social media presence

 There are ways to market your business, but few can match social media’s effectiveness.
 This is because marketing isn’t a one-way street any longer.
 Customers want to interact with your brand, and the likes of Facebook and Instagram make that particularly convenient.

 As a result, you need a strong social media presence – one that has many followers and interactivity.
 This means you need to maintain a regular output of content.
 For this, make sure to share news, graphics, tips, and everything else your customers would find interesting.
+You can even resort to guest blogging to spread the word about your business across the internet.
 Also, make sure to reply to all inquiries and comments.